Online Psychodynamic Therapy & Its Impact On Mental Health

 The main goal of a psychodynamic therapist is usually to help the client become more self-aware, especially as it relates to the influence of their past experiences on their current behaviors and decisions.

-Mental health concerns that psychodynamic therapy may be used for
+The concerns that online psychodynamic therapy may help:

 • Depression.
 A 2017 study indicates that psychodynamic therapy can be at least as effective in treating depression as cognitive behavioral therapy, which is one of the most common forms of therapeutic treatment.